felixalchemy/Phraseanet/doc/installLinux.md

 ```bash
 bash Phraseanet/install/install.sh
 ```
-Note that :
-> - The application run when the installation is complete, open a navigator on http://localhost:8082, that'all !
+> The application run when the installation is complete, open a navigator on http://localhost:8082, that'all !

 ### Start/Stop application
   - Start : `bash Phraseanet/install/start.sh`